-APO-B is another type of protein that is associated with cardiovascular disease.
-APO-B attaches to other atherogenic lipoproteins such as LDL-c and VLDL to provide structural support to the macromolecular structure.
+APO-B is another type of protein that is associated with cardiovascular disease, as it is atherogenic - meaning it is able to contribute to arterial plaque associated with cardiovascular disease.
+APO-B attaches to other atherogenic lipoproteins such as LDL-c and VLDL to provide structural support to the fatty plaque-like structure.
 Having a high level of APO-B correlates to a high level of atherosclerotic plaque forming lipoprotein structures in the blood.
 Current evidence suggests that APO-B is a better marker than cholesterol, HDL, and LDL to determine cardiovascular disease risk.

-The main problem with hypercholesterolaemia then is less about the cholesterol and more about the lipoproteins that are responsible for the transport of cholesterol and triglycerides around the body.
+A common misconception about cholesterol is that it is “bad” and therefore if you lower cholesterol, you lower your risk for developing cardiovascular disease.
+Yet the main problem with hypercholesterolaemia is less about the cholesterol and more about these plaque forming lipoproteins that are responsible for the transport of cholesterol and triglycerides around the body.
 It is these lipoprotein structures (LDL, VLDL, APO-B) that correlate to cardiovascular disease development.

 There isn’t one single cause of eczema but a range of potential contributing factors that are unique to each person.
 These include: